How Nurses Can Provide Emotional Support to Patients and Families – 7 Powerful Ways

 They do this through small gestures of affection and the meaningful gift of simply showing up kindly.

-Research shows that when asking family members who helped most giving emotional support to their loved ones during final care days before death, the most frequently named person offering behind-the-scenes comfort is nurses.
-Not fancy doctors.
-Kind nurses.
+Research shows that when family members are asked who provided the most emotional support to their loved ones during the final days of care, the person most often mentioned is the nurse—not the doctors, but the kind nurses offering behind-the-scenes comfort.

-It reminds them that even when everything normal now hangs delicately out of their control, they still have advocates caring to preserve their dignity and humanity throughout the uncertainty ahead.
+It reminds patients that, even when everything feels out of their control, they still have advocates who care about preserving their dignity and humanity through uncertain times.

 In Conclusion: Nurse Emotional Support

-These are 7 ways nurses can emotionally support patients and family members.
-This especially use for those into palliative care and end of life care.
+These are the 7 ways nurses can emotionally support patients and family members.
+The tips here is especially useful for those into palliative care and end of life care.
+Emotional support in nursing plays a vital role in the overall well-being of patients.

 You can check our end of life training or palliative care training to see how this helps.